Financial planning tools and services to put you on the path to the future you want

 Knowing when to do a conversion can be confusing.
 You need to calculate current and future tax brackets, rates of return, withdrawal needs, and more…

 Explore 5 circumstances where a Roth conversion might be a good idea.

 Or, try the Roth Conversion Explorer.
 The Explorer is Part of NewRetirement’s PlannerPlus.
 The tool helps eliminate the guesswork of if and when you should do conversions.
 The Explorer will use your plan and run thousands of scenarios to identify personalized strategies for you to convert your retirement money.

 According to the IRS, a required minimum distribution is the minimum amount you must withdraw from your tax advantaged savings accounts each year.

-You generally have to start taking withdrawals from your IRA, SEP IRA, SIMPLE IRA or other retirement plan account when you reach age 72 (Unless you turned 70 1/2 in 2019 or earlier.
-In that case, withdrawals started at 70 1/2.).
+You generally have to start taking withdrawals from your IRA, SEP IRA, SIMPLE IRA or other retirement plan account if you have reached age 73.
+The RMD age has been raised to 73 starting in 2023 and it will be 75 in 2033.
 Roth IRAs do not require withdrawals until after the death of the owner.

-You must also make minimum withdrawals from your 401k by age 72 (unless you turned 70 1/2 in 2019 or earlier) or when you retire.
+You must also make minimum withdrawals from your 401k by age 73 or when you retire.